BenGeorgeJones/Maths-in-Action/README.md

 This shows off all of the results and statistics obtained for the report, as well as game-play between trained networks for Connect 4 and noughts and crosses.

-The file GameReplays.ipynb shows off some extra game-play between network, although most of these games are found in Results.ipynb.
+The file GameReplays.ipynb shows off some extra game-play between networks, although most of these games are found in Results.ipynb.
+If the videos can't be played in GitHub then feel free to directly access them from the Replays folder and see the corresponding README.txt file found in Replays for brief explanations of each them.

 There are 4 files that constitute the main code of the project:
 1) NeuralNetworks.ipynb